 Using cardboard, create a box big enough for your child to fit in.
 Cut out a window on the front.
 Your child can dress up any way they want and pretend they are on TV.
 Be the viewer and enjoy their show.

+You don’t have to go to the theater to catch the new superhero film.
+You can watch them in your house.
 Create elastic cuffs with a symbol of your choice for your child, and tell them it is their superpower.
 For instance, draw lightning bolts on the cuffs, and tell them they can hit any flying object with those lightning bolts.

 25. Tea party